What is an Agricultural Bond?

 As part of U.S. Department of Agriculture and state regulations, certain businesses in the agricultural field need to hold an agricultural bond.
 An agricultural bond is structured similarly to other types of surety bonds in that it offers a safeguard to regulatory agencies that the business will function in line with rules laid out in the Packers and Stockyards Act.

 Market agencies, dealers, and agricultural packers must secure an agricultural bond, sometimes referred to as a stockyards bond, so that a form of protection exists when the sale of agricultural products and livestock takes place.
+If you would like to learn the definition of a surety bond and how one works, you can find all the information you need in our FAQ section.

 How Does an Agricultural Bond Work?